 ASM's archaeological collections consist of approximately 300,000 cataloged items, 38,000+ cubic feet of bulk research material, 15,000 site survey collections, and several thousand type sherds.

 Access may be granted for study at the museum or, in some instances, by loan to a scholar's home institution.

-- The Site Survey Collection, which consists of small diagnostic samples of sherds and lithics from thousands of sites across Arizona.
+- The Site Survey Collection consists of small diagnostic samples of sherds and lithics from thousands of sites across Arizona.
 These collections can be used to determine spatial and temporal outlines of prehistoric cultures in the region.

-- The Southwestern Sherd Library, which consists of samples of southwestern pottery types from sites throughout the range of occurrence of the type.
+- The Southwestern Sherd Library consists of samples of southwestern pottery types from sites throughout the range of occurrence of the type.
 The library is used for comparative research and for identification and teaching purposes by ASM staff, scholars, and students.